 Mitochondria represent thermodynamically open systems functioning as biochemical transformation systems in non-equilibrium states.
 State variables (protonmotive force; redox states) and metabolic fluxes (rates) are measured in defined mitochondrial respiratory states.
-Strictly, steady states can be obtained only in open systems, in which changes due to internal transformations (e.g. O2 consumption) are instantaneously compensated by external flows (e.g. O2 supply), such that oxygen concentration does not change in the system (Gnaiger
+Strictly, steady states can be obtained only in open systems, in which changes due to internal transformations, e.g., O2 consumption, are instantaneously compensated for by external flows e.g., O2 supply, such that oxygen concentration does not change in the system (Gnaiger

 1993b).
-Mitochondrial respiratory states monitored in closed systems satisfy the criteria of pseudo-steady states for limited periods of time, when changes in the system (concentrations of O2, fuel substrates, ADP, P_i, H+) do not exert significant effects on metabolic fluxes (respiration, phosphorylation).
+Mitochondrial respiratory states monitored in closed systems satisfy the criteria of pseudo-steady states for limited periods of time, when changes in the system (concentrations of O2, fuel substrates, ADP, Pi, H+) do not exert significant effects on metabolic fluxes (respiration, phosphorylation).
 Such pseudo-steady states require buffers and kinetically saturating concentrations of substrates to be maintained, and thus depend on the kinetics of the processes under investigation.

-Protonmotive force: The protonmotive force across the inner mitochondrial membrane (Mitchell and Moyle 1967), consists of an electric part, $\Delta \Psi$, which is the difference of charge (electric potential difference) and is not specific for H+, and of a chemical part, $\Delta \mu{H^+}$, which is the chemical potential difference of H+, is proportional to the pH difference and incorporates the Faraday constant (Table 4).
+Protonmotive force: The protonmotive force across the inner mitochondrial membrane (Mitchell and Moyle 1967), consists of an electric part, $\Delta\Psi$ , which is the difference of charge (electric potential difference) and is not specific for H+, and of a chemical part, $\Delta\mu{H^+}$ , which is the chemical potential difference in H+, is proportional to the pH difference and incorporates the Faraday constant (Table 4).